 Recruiting for Aldi allowed me to better appreciate their business model and hiring practices.
 I came to appreciate Aldi’s focus on having a diverse workforce from a variety of different backgrounds.
 Additionally, they are an extremely efficient organization that focuses on low prices, high quality products, and hardworking and efficient employees.
 There’s a reason why Aldi gets so much publicity in the personal finance space.
 It’s a no-frills place where you do not pay for the marketing or advertising involved in a product.
 If you are looking to optimize your grocery store purchases and have an Aldi in your area, I’d highly recommend checking one out.

-Retail experience at a big-box outlet improves your chances of getting hired at Aldi.
-During the interview you’ll want to demonstrate a willingness to work hard in a fast-paced environment.
-District managers have a higher bar and will require a college degree with impressive credentials.
-The hiring process can take several weeks or even months.
+To summarize Aldi hiring best practices, retail experience at a big-box outlet will significantly improve your chances of getting a job offer.
+During the interview and on your resume you’ll want to demonstrate a willingness to work hard in a fast-paced environment.
+Additionally, district managers have an even higher bar and will require a college degree with impressive credentials.
+The hiring process can take several weeks or even months, especially for higher level positions.
+Drug tests are required as well.
 Be patient and enjoy the experience!